voinoid/blog/data/blog/increase-renewables/part-1-distribution-grid.md

 ---
+authors: [default]
-title: 'Increasing the amount of renewables on the distribution grid - Part 1'
+title: Increasing the amount of renewables on the distribution grid - Part 1
+summary: The world needs to transition to a renewable energy future to limit climate change.
+Part one of the series investigates the reasons for why we need to update the distribution network to handle more renewables.
-date: 2021-11-13T00:00:00Z
+date: 2021.11.13
-tags: ['renewables', 'power systems', 'series']
+tags: ['renewables', 'power-systems']
+images: []
+layout: PostLayout
 draft: false
-summary: 'The world needs to transition to a renewable energy future to limit climate change.
-Part one of the series investigates the reasons for why we need to update the distribution network to handle more renewables.'
 blog: true
-path: blog/increasing-distributed-generation
 ---

 This is the first post in a multipart series that will investigate various ways to increase the amount of renewable energy on the distribution grid.

 It is based on the work of my [MSc thesis](https://scholar.sun.ac.za/handle/10019.1/86605).

-# introduction
+# Introduction

 The introduction of renewable generation onto an electricity grid can have profound impact on its reliability, power quality and operation.
 I come from a background in South Africa where a significant amount of renewables will be connected to the medium voltage (MV) distribution network.
 A MV distribution network typically has voltages in the range of 11-33 kV.
 Large plants will be connected to the high voltage (HV) network at 66 kV to 400 kV.

-# third world problems
+# Third world problems

 The power networks in countries such as South Africa, and other third world countries are significatly different to those in the first world.